xkbeyer/CatchTestAdapter/README.md

 ```

 ### TODO

-- More tests in ReferenceCatchProject (may be combined with the CatchUnitTestRef test repo).
+- More documentation with examples.
-- May be an option page to set some Catch test runner arguments.
+- May be an option page to set some Catch2 test runner arguments.